Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 Computers & Charging Cables

-- Laptop – Every night, I use my favorite Acer Swift 3 laptop to back up my photos and document the highlights of the day.
-Thin and light with a 14″ touchscreen, it’s easy to type on and doesn’t take up much room in my backpack.
+- Laptop – I use my Acer Swift 3 laptop every night to back up photos and jot down the highlights of the day.
+It’s lightweight, easy to type on, and does not take up much room in my backpack.

-- iPad – Bill uses his iPad to check email, watch movies and track our budget.
+- iPad – Bill uses his iPad for email, movies, and tracking our budget.

 - Travel Plug Adapter Kit – Bill uses the Ceptics Travel Power Strip and I have the Ceptics Universal Travel Adapter Kit.
 Each has two electrical outlets, at least one USB port (mine has two) and 6 different international plugs.
 You definitely need one of these on your list of what to pack for an African safari.